Small Business Depreciation: Section 179 vs MACRS Explained

 Not electing out of bonus depreciation when it helps.
 Sometimes you *don't* want the extra first-year deduction.
 If you expect to be in a higher tax bracket next year, it might make sense to spread the deduction out.
 You can elect out of bonus depreciation on a class-by-class basis.

 Depreciating land.
 Land doesn't depreciate.
 Ever.
-If you buy a property for $200,000, you need to allocate the purchase price between the building and the land, and only depreciate the building portion.
+If you buy a property for $200,000, the IRS requires allocating the purchase price between the building and the land, and only the building portion can be depreciated.

 The Bottom Line

-For most small businesses buying equipment, Section 179 is the go-to choice.
+For many small businesses buying equipment, Section 179 tends to be the go-to choice.
 It gives you the biggest deduction in year one, and the limits are high enough that they won't affect the vast majority of businesses.

 Use MACRS when you're dealing with real property, when your income is too low to use Section 179 fully, or when you strategically want to spread deductions across years.

-And don't sleep on the bonus depreciation phase-down.
+And it's worth keeping an eye on the bonus depreciation phase-down.
 At only 20% for 2026, it's far less useful than it was a few years ago, but it still provides a small boost on top of MACRS.

 Run the Numbers for Your Situation